Tour Length

 Why is Zimbabwe a good choice for a honeymoon holiday?

 “Zimbabwe is an excellent choice for a honeymoon holiday for many reasons.
-First among these is its winning combination of beautiful national parks and the country’s incredible variety of wildlife.
-These things are important of any safari, not just a honeymoon safari.
+First among these is its winning combination of beautiful national parks and incredible variety of wildlife.
+These things are important on any safari, not just a honeymoon safari.
 But you’ll want to get the basics right and enjoy a fantastic safari as a starting point.
-Also important when it comes to a Zimbabwe honeymoon safari are the country’s experienced and professional safari operators.
+Also important when it comes to a Zimbabwe honeymoon safari is the country’s experienced and professional safari operators.
 Many such operators, especially those at the luxury end of the market, have extensive experience in combining a safari with those special touches that are so essential on a honeymoon.
-Most accommodation has dedicated safari rooms or tents for honeymooning couples, and the service you can expect will be well suited to your needs, with discrete service, private dinners and other tailored activities.
-For the most part, Zimbabwe receives far fewer visitors than other safari destinations, meaning less-busy safari trails and possibly a more intimate safari experience.”
+Most accommodation has dedicated safari rooms or tents for honeymooning couples, and the service you can expect will be well suited to your needs, with discreet service, private dinners and other tailored activities.
+For the most part, Zimbabwe receives far fewer visitors than other safari destinations, meaning less-busy parks and possibly a more intimate experience.”

 1Are there recommended activities for a Zimbabwe honeymoon safari?